suhail339/firebase-simplequeries/README.md

 node getDocumentById.js Collection DocId node getCollection.js CollectionName
 ```

-Thanks to [@suhail339](https://github.com/suhail339), you can use YAML files instead of JSON files in order to import to firestore.

 *If you have any recommendation or question, please create an issue.
 Thanks,*